rishabh-navadhiti/internship-new/Employee-fullstack/server/README.md

 # Employee App Backend

-This is an express-typescript app to handle the backend of the employee management application.
+1. This is an express-typescript app to handle the backend of the employee management application.
-The database is hosted using MongoDB Atlas - AWS server Mongoose npm library is used to connect to the databse and perform operations with a pre defined schema.
+2. The database is hosted using MongoDB Atlas - AWS server
+3. Mongoose npm library is used to connect to the databse and perform operations with a pre defined schema.

+Technical details: